-An HVAC helper is a technician who works alongside more experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers work alongside more experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-HVAC helpers typically have less experience and training than fully certified HVAC technicians, but they remain an important part of quality HVAC service.
+HVAC helpers typically have less experience and training than fully certified HVAC technicians, but they are still an important part of the team at an HVAC company.

 - Carrying and loading equipment and materials

 - Preparing the job site or cleaning up afterwards

 - Assisting with the installation, maintenance and repair of HVAC equipment

 They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.

 What Do I Need to Become an HVAC Helper?

 To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

 After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, like the HVAC Excellence or the Air Conditioning Contractors of America.
 Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.